leekelleher/umbraco-contentment/.github/IDEAS.md

   e.g. https://github.com/umbraco/Umbraco-CMS/blob/release-8.1.0/src/Umbraco.Web.UI.Client/src/views/common/infiniteeditors/iconpicker/iconpicker.html#L35-L41
   then have a "Multiple Approved Color Picker"?

-- Checkbox List - arrange in columns? (e.g. think categories / taxonomy)
+- Checkbox List - arrange in columns? (e.g. think categories / taxonomy) Try using the `columns: 3;` CSS rule?

 - editorService Ideas
   - `embed` - OEmbed Editor - Dave W has one, but once you add the OEmbed, you can't edit it.
 This may be a limitation of Umbraco's `editorService.embed` feature, but feels like it can be improved.